Increased reliability and indoor positioning based on hybrid GPS and mobile network attributes

 Although GPS is a widespread technology, GPS positioning is not always possible, particularly in shielded environments such as indoors and enclosed park houses, or when a GPS jamming signal is present.
 The situation can be improved by augmenting GPS receiver data with mobile network cell attributes to provide a level of redundancy that can benefit numerous applications.

-u-blox, through its in-house development of wireless transceiver modules, has embedded cellular positioning technology, CellLocate®, into its SARA and LEON family of 2G and LISA family of 3G wireless modules.
+u-blox, through its in-house development of wireless transceiver modules, has embedded cellular positioning technology, CellLocate®, into its SARA-G3 and LEON-G1 family of 2G as well as LISA-U2 and SARA-U2 family of 3G wireless modules.
 The technology enables stand-alone location estimation based on surrounding GSM/UMTS cell information in conjunction with GPS positioning data to improve positioning in several use cases:

 This “learning” solution can be practical for M2M applications where units are repeatedly used in specific areas such as a taxi fleet in a city, or containers and palettes travelling between warehouses.
 In these cases a specific database of useful cell data is quickly generated and the service is able to reliably give the current position to the user.